Adithya-b-03/MediBot-Gen-AI/README.md

 sudo sh get-docker.sh
 sudo usermod -aG docker ubuntu newgrp docker
-Build Docker Image:
 Build the Docker image from your source code and push it to ECR.

-Run Docker Container on EC2:

-Pull your Docker image from ECR.
+Pull your Docker image from ECR on EC2 and launch the Docker container.

-Launch your Docker image on EC2.

-Configure EC2 as GitHub self-hosted runner (optional):
+(Optional) Configure EC2 as a GitHub self-hosted runner:
-Go to GitHub Settings > Actions > Runner > New self-hosted runner, choose OS, and run the provided commands on EC2.
+GitHub Settings > Actions > Runner > New self-hosted runner, choose OS, then run the provided commands on your EC2 instance.

 Setup GitHub Secrets for CI/CD: